DataKind-DC/capital-nature-ingest/lambdas/README.md

   vnps_handler(event, None)
   ```

+  Then running the following:

  ```bash
   python lambda_function.py
  ```
+produces a csv of the output.

 You can then open the output csv to see if the column names match our schema and if the values are of the appropriate type (e.g. event start and end times being formatted in 24hr time as '00:50:00' for 12:50 AM or '21:30:00' for 9:30 PM)

->You could also do us a huge favor and go one step further by writing some tests. :smile: The [HTTPretty](https://httpretty.readthedocs.io/en/latest/) and [responses](https://github.com/getsentry/responses) libraries are handy when it comes to mocking the content returned by a GET request.
-You can check out the vnps directory for an example of a full test suite.
+>You could also do us a huge favor and go one step further by writing some tests in the tests directory. :smile: The [HTTPretty](https://httpretty.readthedocs.io/en/latest/) and [responses](https://github.com/getsentry/responses) libraries are handy when it comes to mocking the content returned by a GET request.

 6. When you're ready, open a pull request.
-To build and test a new lambda package I will run `make lambda` in the directory and upload the resulting zip to AWS Lambda for testing.
+When reviewing your PR, we'll want to see:
+ - if the tests you wrote pass
+ - if your code runs locally, producing a csv
+ - that you've got all of the required fields
+ - that your data types are correct